Bulatv2/tokenize/README.md

 # tokenize russian
-tokenize to senteces, words and punctuation
+tokenize to senteces, words, punctuation, use stop-words